Awards / Scholarships

 NOMINATIONS ARE DUE BY FEBRUARY 15.
 Award recipients will be announced at the Annual Meeting.

 Rewarding excellence is an enjoyable but challenging task.
 If you would like to help out, the Chapter is soliciting a Chair and members for the Awards Committee.
-If you are interested in being a part of this committee, please contact Awards Chair.
+If you are interested in being a part of this committee, please contact the Awards Chair.

 Past Award Recipients